 Alliance leaders also have the ability to add new Members, or promote Leaders.

-This means players are taking a risk in trusting that there are no malicious operators on their team, or just stupid team members, who may use Alliance funds to reinforce Settlements in a non-ideal way.
+This means players are taking a risk in trusting that there are no malicious operators on their team, or just stupid team members, who may use Alliance funds to reinforce Stations in a non-ideal way.

-Although the Alliance will prevent adding funds or Settlements once the game is over, this doesn't account for the situation when a win for the Alliance is 'inevitable', but not yet technically implied by the state of the game contracts.
+Although the Alliance will prevent adding funds or Stations once the game is over, this doesn't account for the situation when a win for the Alliance is 'inevitable', but not yet technically implied by the state of the game contracts.
 In this situation, it would be possible for someone to add funds and effectively dilute the eventual winnings of other shareholders.
 For this reason, it is recommended only to use PRIVATE contribution settings, and only with Members who you trust.

 Relevant warnings will be placed on the Alliance website interface, however the onus is upon players to navigate these risks.